2021 Nissan Leaf Plus range test: Your mileage may vary, but mild weather is a big plus

 Results

 I started the highway drive with the Leaf Plus’s 62-kwh lithium-ion battery charged to 97% and an estimated starting range of 223 miles.
 That was just above the EPA estimated range of 215 miles for the SL Plus model I was testing.
-After 100 miles on the highway (minus the 1 mile I drove to get on the highway), ending range stood at 113 miles and the battery was at 47%, knocking exactly 100 miles off the range and 50% of the battery’s juice.
+After 100 miles on the highway (minus the 1 mile I drove to get on the highway)—at go-with-the-flow LA freeway speeds—ending range stood at 113 miles and the battery was at 47%, knocking exactly 100 miles off the range and 50% of the battery’s juice.

 The trip computer’s measured efficiency was 3.7 miles/kwh and if we extrapolate that figure out, you end up with a highway range of 207 miles—far better than the sub-200-mile highway range we noted in our review of a 2019 Nissan Leaf Plus.